No, I don’t think it does.

 Outside conservative Christian discussions about Biblical passages the only contexts that I can think of where we use the word “submit” are the following:

-And Google makes it rather clear.
-Do a search for submit (or the phrase “submit to”) and count how many pages you go through before you find a hit that refers to submission to authority that isn’t a discussion of a Bible verse or Christian marriage or theology.
+It seems like a worthwhile exercise to do a search for submit (or the phrase “submit to”) and then count how many pages you go through before you find a hit that refers to submission to authority that isn’t a discussion of a Bible verse or Christian marriage or theology.

 What other ways do we use “submit” in normal non-Biblish English?